oadams/oadams.github.io/index.md

 Hi there.
 I'm a PhD student at The University of Melbourne under the supervision of Trevor Cohn, Steven Bird, and Graham Neubig.
 My work is on using bilingual data for processing endangered languages.
-I'm aiming to submit around halfway through 2017.
+I will be submitting in the second half of 2017.

 When the wind blows, I may look something like this:
 <div style="text-align:center"><img src ="https://oadams.github.io/wind_small.jpg" /></div>